DamienIrving/climate-analysis/downloads/README.md

 ## Data download and pre-processing

-The pre-processing scripts in this directory ensure that the downloaded data are compliant with the Climate and Forecast Metadata Convention (see [here](http://cf-pcmdi.llnl.gov/) and [here](http://badc.nerc.ac.uk/help/formats/netcdf/index_cf.html) for details) and also
+The pre-processing scripts in this directory ensure that my downloaded data are compliant with the Climate and Forecast Metadata Convention (see [here](http://cf-pcmdi.llnl.gov/) and [here](http://badc.nerc.ac.uk/help/formats/netcdf/index_cf.html) for details) and also